SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 #### Create

 - Request: POST /{collection}/{id}/transfers

-- Request payload: Optional Transfer Approve request
+- Request payload: Optional Transfer request

--  Response Payload: Transfer response.
+- Response message: Transfer response.
+- HTTP success status code: 201 (CREATED)

 To start a new object transfer, the client MUST use the HTTP POST method on a unique domain name or contact object instance.
 If the server only requires the domain name to be able to create a new transfer, then